How can we help you today?

 How much does it cost to start a small online business?

-Costs can range from under $100 for simple ideas to a few thousand dollars for product-based businesses, with the lowest startup costs coming from lean setups that match customer demand.
-Most fall between $500 and $5,000, and it helps to plan for unexpected costs as you work to generate revenue.
+Costs can range from under $100 for simple ideas to several thousand dollars for product-based businesses, with the lowest startup costs often coming from lean setups that match customer demand.
+Many small online businesses fall between a few hundred dollars and $10,000+, and it helps to plan for unexpected costs as you work to generate revenue.

 Do I need an LLC to start an online business?